 The dungeon map proper is short but sweet, with multiple pathways allowing for much needed exploration.
 Scale has been handled arbitrarily and the 3D-element would mean some passages slope down (others contain snares) but it is not hard to figure out.
 The only problem is that the size of the corridors is nowhere stated, making it up to the GM to determine whether or not the Purple Worm you can encounter later on (!) can pursue the adventurers into the complex.
 A secret door and the odd trap add some furnishing to the place.

-When you enter the cave, a magic mouth warns you away (in the time-honoured fashion of B1), but an opportunity for some flavor has been neglected as the warning has only been described in the most general terms.
+When you enter the cave, a magic mouth warns you away (in the time-honored fashion of B1), but an opportunity for some flavor has been neglected as the warning has only been described in the most general terms.
 A point in the module’s favor is the contents of each room are described in a single sentence marked in italics, with the actual mechanics or GM specific information underlined below.
 Good job.

 As long as we are talking about dungeon furnishings there is some above average stuff going on here.
 Creepy runes that can be studied to learn the language of Worms, an altar where one can obtain communion with the Worm God (failure can mean projectile vomiting among other things) and a statue of a brass horsemen missing a leg.
 Returning the leg means the horseman animates and serves you for the rest of the adventure.
 A pool that seems acidic but is actually rejuvenating, with a glint of metal on the bottom?
 A gateway to a magical kingdom, one-way?
 Someone read himself some B1.